by Christin Brown | Septiembre 27, 2018 | News Releases

 The Multimodal Transportation Fund was created by the Pennsylvania legislature in Act 89 of 2013, Pennsylvania’s far-reaching transportation funding plan.
 Act 89 enabled transit, aviation, rail freight and pedestrian/bicycle modes of transportation to obtain dedicated sources of funds for the first time, placing the modes on firmer footing for future initiatives.

 PennDOT will open a new round of Multimodal Transportation Fund applications on Feb.
-26, 2018, with applications due on March 30, 2018.
+26, 2018, with applications due on Marzo 30, 2018.
 Visit www.penndot.gov and click on “Multimodal Transportation,” then “Projects & Programs” for information.

 # # #